Phala-Network/phala-wiki/content/docs/developer/your-first-confidential-contract.md

 In this tutorial, we have covered a walk-through for the basic `GuessNumber` contract template and the `BtcPriceBot` contract that leverages the advanced network access feature of Phala contracts.
 Now it's your turn to build something new!

-### Submit your work
+### Submit Your Work

-This tutorial is a part of [Polkadot "Hello World" virtual hackathon challenge](https://gitcoin.co/hackathon/polkadot/onboard) at gitcoin.co.
-In order to win the task, please do the followings:
+This tutorial is a part of [Phala x Polkadot Encode Club Hackathon](https://www.encode.club/polkadot-club-hackathon).
+To win the task, please do the following:

-1. Fork [the core blockchain](https://github.com/Phala-Network/phala-blockchain/tree/helloworld) and [the Web UI](https://github.com/Phala-Network/apps-ng/tree/helloworld) repo (helloworld branch) into your own GitHub account
+1. Fork [the core blockchain](https://github.com/Phala-Network/phala-blockchain/tree/encode-hackathon-2021) and [the Web UI](https://github.com/Phala-Network/js-sdk) repo into your own GitHub account
-2. Develop your own contract on the templates at “helloworld” branch (must be a different one from existing submissions)
+2. Develop your own contract on the templates at "encode-hackathon-2021" branch (must be a different one from existing submissions)
 3. Launch your full development stack and take screenshots of your DApp
 4. Push your work to your forked repos.
-They must be open source
+They must be open-sourced
 5. Make a tweet with the link to your repos, the screenshots, and describe what you are building on Twitter
-6. Join our [Discord server](https://discord.gg/zQKNGv4) and submit the the link to your tweet
+6. Join our [Discord server](https://discord.gg/zQKNGv4) and submit the link to your tweet